strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 }
 ```

-The group definition is again accompanied by some helper rules.
+The group definition is accompanied by some helper rules.
 Each group is defined as an array of its members.
 So we have the groups and their members hardcoded into the policy and to change them, you will need to change the policy.